karianmash/fundi-mtaa/README.md

 # fundi-mtaa

-A Django based application that allows clients and plumbers to connect by posting and biding for jobs.
+A Django web based application that allows clients and plumbers to connect by posting and biding for jobs.

 ## Home page